codezri/lamgstack/README.md

 LAMG (stands for Lambda Angular Mongodb Github) is full stack solution stack which helps you develop or prototype lightweight, maintainable and less-complex web applications.
 The goal of LAMG is to offer you a solution stack which has absolutely zero cost specially tartgeting application prototyping and pilot apps.

+## Components

+**L - AWS Lambda**

+Back-end business logic will be implemented in seperate Lambda functions using your favourite programming language(Eg- Javascript).
+Lambda services will be exposed to outside world via AWS API Gateway.

+**A - Angular**

+Fron-end of the solution will be implemented with Angular which is very nice framework with all things we need.
+Feel free to use any kind of UI library such as bootstrap, material etc.

+**M - Mongodb**

+If you need persistant service to store data LAMG suggests to go ahead with online mongodb instance which is free.

+**G - Github**

+Your client will be deployed into Github pages which is abosultely free.
+Additionally since it is Github you will have free github.io subdomain, Github actions, source code management services too.